Horse Radish (Cnidium Monnieri)

 This score reflects the overall reliability of the information presented in this article.
 It is based on the quality of scientific evidence, accuracy of sources, and the transparency of references related to Cnidium monnieri.

-Horse Radish, scientifically known as Cnidium monnieri, is a medicinal herb widely recognized for its adaptogenic properties and use as both a spice and a traditional remedy.
+Horse Radish, scientifically known as Cnidium monnieri, is a medicinal herb widely used in traditional Chinese medicine and other Asian cultures for its therapeutic properties.

 Table of Contents